diyscif/diyscif/scif-thesis.md

 structural properties that allow them to provide a high-level of physical security and load-bearing capacity.
-So called "high-cube" containers are another foot higher than the standard shipping container dimensions, with 9.6 ft height, providing ample headroom to install proper sound attenuation and ventillation.
+So called "high-cube" containers are another foot higher than the standard shipping container dimensions, with 9.6 ft height, providing ample headroom to install proper sound attenuation and ventilation.
 Using a shipping container to manufacture a standardized SCIF module means building on a stable and highly reliable platform that is easily deployed and reused in any region of the world. [@logan_braun_2019]